Clothing says nothing about you. Do you believe that?

 He's earned the right to wear what he wants and not be judged for it (and it certainly helps that he's in the tech industry).
 He serves a community large enough to be the 3rd most populated country on Earth!

 It makes sense for him to focus on decisions for Facebook and block out smaller, everyday decisions like what to wear.
 Not everyone has that excuse.

-And Zuckerberg isn’t limited to one location.
-The rest of us have local environments – with their own guidelines for how to dress.
-That’s why teachers, news anchors, managers, and bankers all follow a specific dress code.
+And Zuckerberg isn't limited to one location.
+The rest of us have local environments – with our own guidelines for how to dress.
+That's why teachers, news anchors, managers, and bankers all follow a specific dress code.
 Trust and credibility are on the line.

 And going back to the 1960 US presidential debate, we can agree that Kennedy had both great style and superb communication skills.
 He was very charismatic.
 If you strike a balance between looking sharp and communicating well – you'll be able to convince others to hire you, promote you, work with you, buy your products, listen to your ideas or even treat you like a rockstar.

 It's all about the status you're perceived with.
 You're only exempt from this by having the fame and respect of a guy like Zuckerberg.
 And if he wasn't recognized and entered a room in his t-shirt and hoodie, everyone would treat him normally.

 BAD Style Tip #3 – Solve Problems As They Come Along (Not Before)

 I know – fashion isn't a life-or-death kind of thing.
 Most style-related problems you'll face don't require a sense of urgency.
 But I can say it's better not to experience those problems at all.